mpmunasinghe/pipeline-plumber/README.md

 # pipeline-plumber

 This is the main project for pipeline plumber.
-When pipeline fails plumber comes for help.
+When pipeline fails plumber is there to debug.